stephentong5/cse15l-lab-reports/lab4.md

 `git push <enter>`

-`stephentong5 <enter>`

-`********* <enter>` (* for password)

 I used git add to add ListExamples.java to the changes, since that was the only file edited.
 I then used git commit -m to commit these changes with a message.
 The message is the name of the commit which I called update.
 I then used git push to push this commit to my GitHub account.
-It prompted me for my username which I entered and then for my password which I entered.
 It then successfully pushed the changes.